 Adjust the Stroller Canopy for Maximum Coverage

-Here’s a simple list of what I look for in a canopy:
+Here’s what to look for in a canopy:

 Add a Clip-On Sunshade or Umbrella for Extra Protection

-- Babies’ skin is very sensitive, especially in their first months.
+- Babies’ skin is extremely sensitive, especially in the first few months of life.

 How To Dress Your Baby for Sun Protection